Enji (deity): Documentation

 In his work Speculum Confessionis (1621) Pjetër Budi recorded the Albanian term tegnietenee madhe for the observance of Maundy Thursday (S.C., 148, vv.
 26, 89).
 In his Latin-Albanian dictionary (Dictionarium latino-epiroticum, 1635), Frang Bardhi recorded dita ehegnete as the Albanian translation of Latin dies Iovis.
 In 1820, the French scholar François Pouqueville recorded two old Albanian terms: e igniete and e en-gnitia.
 In 1879 Albanian scholar and language master Kostandin Kristoforidhi translated Zeus / Δία of the original Greek text with the Albanian Ἒνετε Enete, and Hermes / Ἑρμῆν with the Albanian Μερκούρ Merkur.

 Modern dialectal variations of "Thursday" include: e êjte, e ẽjtë; e enjtë; e ègn'te, e énjite, e ente, e engjte, e ínjte.

+The noun zjarmi "fire" is firstly attested in the oldest known Albanian book – Gjon Buzuku's Missal, published in 1555.

 Etymology

+Enji

-The names of week days in Albanian are calques of Latin names.
+The names of weekdays in Albanian are calques of Latin names.
 Since enjte appears to be the Albanian translation of Latin Iovis diem ('Day of Jove'), the god Enj- or En(ni) of the early Albanian pantheon may have been seen as the equivalent of Roman Jupiter.

-The Albanian term enjte ('Thurday') is considered to be a te-adjective descending from the Proto-Albanian stem *agni-, ultimately from *h1n̥gʷnis, the archaic Proto-Indo-European word for 'fire' as an active force.
+The Albanian term enjte ('Thursday') is considered to be a te-adjective presumably descending from the Proto-Albanian stem *agni-, ultimately from *h₁n̥gʷnis, the archaic Proto-Indo-European word for 'fire' as an active force.
+The PIE name is also continued in the name of the Vedic fire god Agni, who in Vedic religion is associated with the Sun in the heavens, with lightning in the clouds, and with both hearth and ritual fire on the earth among humans.
+Fire rituals that are commonly found among Indo-European peoples, including the Albanians, have been firstly attested by the Vedas, with hymns dedicated to the god Agni.